TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 1.2: Create a GitHub account

 Go to [GitHub.com](https://github.com/) and create an account!
 If you already have an account, sign in.
+You do not need to use the same email address you used before, but to keep things in line, it might be a good idea to use the same one.

 #### step 1.3: Create an SSH key